bazilinskyy/multiped/README.md

-# Analysing crossing behaviour of a pedestrian with an automated car and other pedestrian in the traffic scence
+# Multi-pedestrian interaction with automated vehicle

-This project defines a framework for the analysis of crossing behaviour in the interaction between multiple pedestrians and an automated vehicle, from the perspective of one of the pedestrians using a crowdsourcing approach.
-The jsPsych framework is used to for the frontend.
-In the description below, it is assumed that the repo is stored in the folder multiped.
-Terminal commands lower assume macOS.
+Framework for the analysis of crossing behaviour in the interaction between multiple pedestrians and an automated vehicle, from the perspective of one of the pedestrians using a crowdsourcing approach.

 ## Setup
 Tested with Python 3.9.11.
-To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows:
+To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows):

 **Step 1:**